Corey Feldman: Sexual abuse allegations made by Feldman

 As an adult, Feldman has claimed that he is a survivor of child sexual abuse.
 According to him, he was molested by a man he first identified only as the alias "Ron Crimson", who worked as an assistant to Feldman's father.
 Feldman has indicated that "Ron" facilitated his initiation into drug addiction.
 Feldman later identified that man as actor and former personal assistant Cloyd Jon Grissom.
 He also accused child agent Marty Weiss and former talent agent and Hollywood underage club owner Alphy Hoffman of having sexually abused him.

 During an October 2013 episode of The View while Feldman was promoting his autobiography Coreyography, Barbara Walters said that Feldman was "damaging an entire industry" with his allegations.
 In March 2020, in his documentary (My) Truth: The Rape of Two Coreys, Feldman repeated a claim that the actor Charlie Sheen had raped his 13-year-old co-star Corey Haim on the set of the film Lucas.
 The claim was corroborated by his ex-wife Susie Feldman and his Lost Boys co-star Jamison Newlander.
 Sheen, through his publicist, denied the allegations, calling them "sick, twisted and outlandish".
 Haim's mother Judy had identified a different actor as her son's rapist on The Dr. Oz Show and told Entertainment Tonight that Sheen never raped her son, calling the claims "made up".

 Sexual misconduct allegations against Feldman

-In January 2018, it was reported that Feldman was under investigation by police on charges of sexual battery.
+In January 2018, Feldman was under investigation by police on charges of sexual battery.
 However, Feldman was cleared of all charges the following month.

-In June 2020, Feldman removed himself from the SAG-AFTRA Sexual Harassment Committee.
-SAG-AFTRA had issued a resolution to remove him from the committee after a number of formal complaints were made.
-Former members of Corey's Angels who had come forward include: Jacqueline Von Rueden, Poeina Suddarth, Margot Lane, Chantal Knippenburg, Amy Clark, Mara Moon, Jezebel Sweet, and Krystal Khali, who detailed information relating to Feldman's conduct with women.
-The SAG-AFTRA national board resolution also stated that there had been "formal complaints to law enforcement, including the Los Angeles Police Department" against Feldman, and added that "investigations are currently ongoing into the allegations of sexual harassment".
+In June 2020, Feldman removed himself from the SAG-AFTRA Sexual Harassment Committee after SAG-AFTRA had issued a resolution to remove him from the committee following a number of sexual misconduct allegations that were made.
+Former members of Corey's Angels have come forward and accused Feldman of having "abused, sexually harassed and taken advantage of them".
+These women include: Jacqueline Von Rueden, Poeina Suddarth, Margot Lane, Chantal Knippenburg, Amy Clark, Mara Moon, Jezebel Sweet, and Krystal Khali, who detailed information relating to Feldman's conduct with women.
+The SAG-AFTRA national board resolution also stated that there had been "formal complaints to law enforcement, including the Los Angeles Police Department," against Feldman, and added that "investigations are currently ongoing into the allegations of sexual harassment".